With BBQ sauce, goat cheese, chicken and gouda cheese, this BBQ chicken pizza is a unique twist on what is considered a classic pizza these days.

 - sprinkle of cornmeal

-Combine goat cheese and cream cheese in heat safe bowl and microwave on high for 30 seconds.
+- Combine goat cheese and cream cheese in heat safe bowl and microwave on high for 30 seconds.
 Mix together.
-(This makes it easier to spread) Spread evenly across the pizza dough, leaving an inch around the edges.
-Add a light layer of barbecue sauce and spread evenly on top of goat cheese mixture.
+Spread evenly across the pizza dough, leaving an inch around the edges.
+Add a light layer of BBQ sauce and spread evenly on top of goat cheese mixture.

-Add the gouda cheese evenly on top of sauce.
+- Add the gouda cheese evenly on top of sauce.
 Spread the cooked chicken and julienned red onions throughout the pizza.
 Season the pizza with Emeril's Essence.
-Brush the crust with olive oil and sprinkle with garlic powder